Pioneers headline TCS All-Conference Team

 West Greene swept through its Tri-County South Conference football schedule to finish in first place for the third time in four years.

-Not surprisingly, it was the Pioneers who led the way when the TCS All-Conference Team was announced recently.
+Not surprisingly, it was the Pioneers who lead the way when the TCS All-Conference Team was announced recently.

 West Greene put a conference-best nine players on the team and the Pioneers’ Brian Hanson was named the Coach of the Year.